dczmer/davelab/_zsh_configuration/01_zsh-config.md

 gca "commit message"
 ```

+Whenever you have a complicated command, or frequently used command and you want to save yourself some keystrokes, use an alias.
+When you need to work with arguments, or when the alias gets too long or complicated, consider using a function or script file instead.

 ## Custom Keybindings

 You can make your own custom keybindings to invoke special `zsh` functions.
 Here are a couple that I always use: